Vindows95/KrMCL/README.md

 # Kr Minecraft Launcher
 KrMCL is a lightweight Minecraft launcher for Android Devices.
+With KrMCL, you can easily play minecraft on mobile devices.
 [This](https://krmcl.com/agreement.html) is the user agreement and policy of KrMCL applicable to the People's Republic of China.

 # Open source libraries used by